mejiama16/Toronto_Safety_Project/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of Claude.
+Aspects of the code were written with the help of Claude.ai.
+Will provide a folder with all prompts soon.